Affiliated Iowa State University Facilities

 The Center for Industrial Research and Service (CIRAS) bioindustry team can help businesses and communities develop, market, and use agricultural crops for the production of biobased products and energy.
 CIRAS staff can provide assistance by helping companies identify opportunities to integrate biobased products into their current operations, helping to match companies with biobased manufacturers that best meet their needs, and facilitating company-manufacturer partnerships, creating opportunities for growth.
 The CIRAS bioindustry team can assist biobased product manufacturers with submitting products, product information, and company information to the BioPreferred program.
 The BioPreferred is a program created through the Farm Security and Rural Investment Act (FSRIA) that requires all federal agencies to give preference to biobased products.
 CIRAS can help manufacturers test their products for biobased content and facilitate BEES analysis of biobased products for environmental and economic impacts.

-The ISU Research Park (ISURP) is a 230-acre development with over 370,000 square feet of building space.
-The ISURP serves tenants or affiliates of any size, from start-ups to multinational corporations, offering incubation and suite space, shared equipment and conference rooms as well as university and area connections.
+The ISU Research Park (ISURP) is a 230-acre development with 430,000 square feet of developed building space currently serving 60+ tenants and employing 1,200.
+The ISURP serves tenants and/or affiliates of any size, from start-ups to multinational corporations, offering incubation and suite space, shared equipment and conference rooms as well as university and area connections.
 While closely connected with the university, the ISURP is operated independently to help tenants reach proprietary goals.
 The Pappajohn Center for Entrepreneurship, located at the ISURP, provides business development assistance to incubation and growth stage companies.
+The ISURP is currently undergoing a significant land expansion that will account for an additional 100+ developable acres.

 Plant Sciences Institute is a bold venture by the State of Iowa to establish a world-class plant science organization, building on the tradition of excellence of Iowa State University in agriculture.
 The Institute is a major force in ushering in new technologies to the University and recruiting outstanding faculty in a quest to build a premier program in the plant sciences.
 The Institute promotes economic development for agriculture and industry in the state and is key in making Iowa State University a world leader in plant biotechnology.